samnooij/compare_metagenome_classifications/README.md

-  classified"), those that have different classifications ("inconsistently classified", e.g. one tool reports "Bacteria" and the other "Viruses" at the superkingdom level), those that only one of the two methods could classify ("only pzn" and "only cat"), and finally contigs that neither tool was able to classify ("consistently unclassified").
+  classified"), those that have different classifications ("inconsistently classified", e.g. one tool reports "Bacteria" and the other "Viruses" at the superkingdom level), those that only one of the two methods could classify ("only jovian" and "only cat"), and finally contigs that neither tool was able to classify ("consistently unclassified").
   These figures can be recognised by the `concordant_taxa.html` extension, and are interactive: mouse-over to view exact contig numbers, and drag if